guilgautier/DPPy/README.rst

 How to cite this work?
 ~~~~~~~~~~~~~~~~~~~~~~

-We wrote a companion paper to
-`DPPy <https://github.com/guilgautier/DPPy>`__ which got accepted for publication in the `MLOSS <http://www.jmlr.org/mloss/>`__ track of JMLR.
+`We wrote a companion paper to DPPy which got accepted for publication in the Machine Learning Open Source Software track of JMLR <http://jmlr.org/papers/v20/19-179.html>`__.

-If you use this package, please consider citing it with this piece of
+If you use the DPPy toolbox, please consider citing it with this piece of
 BibTeX:

 .. code:: bibtex